x-orpheus/catch-react-error/doc/catch-react-error_EN.md

 export * as name1 from…
 ```

-This brings 2 questions
+This rises 2 questions

-- It is inconvenient to modify the stock code, and sometimes it is necessary to modify the component structure.
+- It is hard to modify the old the ource code as so many export types

-- Adding and removing HOC is a heavy workload and very error-prone
+- Adding and removing HOC is a heavy workload and very error-prone.

-Therefore, we are considering whether there is a way to deal with the above problems more conveniently.
+So, we need to find a simple solution to fix the trouble.

 ## Bronze Age - BabelPlugin

-After encountering the above `HOC` problem, we focused on whether we can wrap an `ErrorBoundary` component directly in the subcomponent.
-The flow diagram is as follows:
+After encountering the above `HOC` problem, we are thinkging whether we can wrap an `ErrorBoundary` component directly in the children components.

 <div style="text-align:center" align="center">
   <img src ="https://p1.music.126.net/CmbPWqDH3xZ198OFWb6JBQ==/109951164546488873.png" height="400">
 </div>

-The simple idea is as follows:
+The summary is below:

-- 1.Determine if it is the React16 version
+1. Determine if it is the React16 version
-- 2.Read configuration file
+2. Read configuration file
-- 3.Checks whether the ErrorBoundary component is wrapped.
+3. Checks whether the ErrorBoundary component is wrapped.
 If not, follow the patch process.
-If so, determine whether to repackage it based on the force tag.
+If so, determine whether to repackage it based on the force parameters.
-- 4.path process:
+4. path process:

-> a.
-First introduce the ErrorBoundary component
+> a. import the ErrorBoundary component

 > b. wrap children